 At Homefield we recognise the importance of managing and supporting the wellbeing of our boys and their families.
-We are very pleased to have also been shortlisted for the 'Independent Schools of the Year 2020' awards in the 'Student Wellbeing' category.
+In June 2020, we were delighted to be shortlisted for the 'Independent Schools of the Year' awards in the 'Student Wellbeing' category.

-Mrs O'Reilly, our Head of SEN/D, has created a series of Soundbites talking to staff about how they are managing school closures in response to the Covid-19 situation.
-Click below to listen to top tips for the boys and their families:
+Mrs O'Reilly, our Head of SEN/D, has created a series of Soundbites talking to members of our staff and educational professionals about how they managed school closures in response to the Covid-19 situation.
+Click below to listen to their top tips for the boys and their families:

 Mr Smith, PE Teacher

 To offer some further support, we have highlighted below some websites and links to activities that may be useful to you at home.
 We hope that you find these useful.

 Find out more about Homefield's Wellbeing Web to support young people: